-10.3a Other Materials (CDs, DVDs, video games, etc.)
+10.3a Other Materials (DVDs, video games, etc.)

-Report all operating expenditures for other materials, such as microform, audio and video physical units, DVD, and materials in new formats.
+Report all operating expenditures for other materials, such as microform, audio and video physical units, DVD, circulating portable electronic devices, and materials in new formats.

 10.3b Please provide an explanation of the other types of material expenditures.